radziko/colo_mlops/reports/README.md

 >
 > Answer:

-We developed a webapp with Streamlit, then dockerized it, and deployed it to Cloud Run.
+We developed a webapp with Streamlit, then dockerized it, and deployed it via Cloud Run.
 We also tested it first locally.
-The webapp allows any user to upload an image of their choosing, and have the model classify their image.
+The webapp first downloads the best checkpoint we attained in training, from Wandb.
+It then initializes the model, and then allows any user to upload an image of their choosing, and have the model classify their image.
 The top 5 probabilites are then returned.
-Furthermore there are 10 example images you can classify, if you don't want to upload your own.
+Because you can upload any image, the model will of course only perform well if it is one of the ten CIFAR10 classes.
+In addition to the upload functionality, we created another page where there are 10 example images you can classify, if you don't want to upload your own.
+The top 5 probabilites will also be returned here.

 ### Question 23